moby/moby/docs/sources/api/docker_remote_api_v1.4.rst

         :statuscode 500: server error

-Insert a file in a image
+Insert a file in an image
 ************************

 .. http:post:: /images/(name)/insert